cmbr326/BAE305_Aquaponics-Project/README.md

    The DS18B20 temperature sensor allows the user to know the temperature in Fahrenheit of the tank water.
 This is important for varying fish and their needs.
 The temperature is displayed on the screen and informs the user on the temperature in real time.
 For the conditions and fish in the testing tank it was decided that there was no need for a heater.
 However, with the sensor it would be easy to monitor a heater if implemented.

    #### Fish Feeder:
    The Fish feeder consists of 7 individual 3D prints created on an Original Prusa Mini with PLA filament.
-These pieces include the hopper ( which can hold 20 oz of food) and lid, two supporting joints to support and attach the system, the auger and auger tube, and the connecting joint for the motor.
+These pieces include the hopper (which can hold 20 oz of food) and lid, two supporting joints to support and attach the system, the auger and auger tube, and the connecting joint for the motor.
 This was joined with tacky glue.
-The motor selected to tuen the auger is the ElectroPeak DC Gear Motor.
+The motor selected to turn the auger is the ElectroPeak DC Gear Motor.
 The system was then mounted with hot glue to a platform which was tied to the back left corner of the suspension system.
 This allows the feeder to hang over the tank and turn a decided amount of time, dispensing food directly into the tank.

    <img src="https://github.com/cmbr326/BAE305_Aquaponics-Project/blob/main/render%20collection.png" width="600" height="300">